Avoiding Contract Termination – Construction Default Litigation and ADR

 Exploration of Remedies … And Positioning for Default

-Terminating a contractor is the worst scenario from either party’s perspective.
+Construction contract termination is the worst scenario from either party’s perspective.
 Our attorneys include accomplished arbitrators and mediators who will explore all options to avoid this drastic recourse.
 It might be prudent to supplement the downstream contractor/subcontractor rather than terminating and starting from scratch.
 A court order for specific performance may prompt compliance.
 Or a judge or arbitrator may determine an “equitable adjustment” of the costs or schedule that allows the contractual relationship to continue.

 If default is unavoidable, we can initiate proceedings and follow through with calculation of damages, enforcement and collection.
 First, we evaluate performance per the contract and whether or not requirements were met for notice and cure.
 The upstream party may have an obligation to clearly explain the deficiency through written notice, and to provide the downstream party an opportunity to cure it.
-Our lawyers also have years of experience working with surety companies in default and termination situations.
+Our lawyers also have years of experience working with surety companies in default and construction contract termination agreements.

 See examples of our favorable resolutions on behalf of clients.